Daniel Pinkham: Early life and education

 Born in Lynn, Massachusetts, into a prominent family engaged in the manufacture of patent medicines (his great-grandmother was Lydia E. Pinkham), he studied organ performance and music theory at Phillips Academy with Carl F. Pfatteicher.
 "The single event that changed my life was a concert [at Andover] by the Trapp Family Singers in 1939, right after they had escaped from Germany," Pinkham once recalled.
 "Here, suddenly, I was hearing clarity, simplicity.
 It shaped my whole outlook," he said in a 1981 interview with The Boston Globe.

-At Harvard University, he studied with Walter Piston; Aaron Copland, Archibald T. Davison, and A. Tillman Merritt were also among his teachers.
+At Harvard University, he studied with Walter Piston; Aaron Copland, Archibald T. Davison, and Arthur Tillman Merritt were also among his teachers.
 There he completed a bachelor's degree in 1942 and a master's in 1944.
 He also studied harpsichord with Putnam Aldrich and Wanda Landowska, and organ with E. Power Biggs.
 At Tanglewood, he studied composition with Samuel Barber and Arthur Honegger, and subsequently with Nadia Boulanger.